 Good user experience is essential

 Your users already expect good user experience, so make it a priority!
-Relate key decisions back to how it will affect the user, drive consistency with style guides, writing guides etc. and build the intranet your users will love.
+Relate key decisions back to how it will affect the user, drive consistency with style guides, writing guides etc. and build the intranet your users will love and engage with.

 Steal ideas (not literally)